-Pinnacle Holistic is a plant-based kibble using a moderate amount of poultry meals and fish as its main sources of animal protein, thus earning the brand 4 stars.
+Pinnacle Dog Food is a plant-based kibble using a moderate amount of poultry meal and fish as its main sources of animal protein, thus earning the brand 4 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.